-There are several reasons why a person may develop odontophobia, or the fear of visiting a dentist; however, according to studies, the most common fear among dental patients are the dental handpieces that are regularly utilized in the practice.
+There are several reasons why a person may develop odontophobia or the fear of visiting a dentist.
+Actually, according to studies, the most common fear among dental patients is the dental handpieces that are regularly utilized in the practice.

-All dental practitioners have the skill set and the level of expertise that is needed to ensure that accidents and injuries are avoided; however, if dental handpieces are not properly maintained, they could pose many dangers.
+All dental practitioners have the skill set and the level of expertise that is needed to ensure that accidents and injuries are avoided.
+But if dental handpieces are not properly maintained, they could pose many dangers.
 Dental handpiece maintenance must be a top priority among all dental professionals.

 Cuts and Scratches

 Many do not realize it, but an improperly maintained dental handpiece could result in cuts and scratches to the patients while procedures are being performed.
 In most instances, the areas are numbed, so, complications are not noticed until later.
 By that time, other issues could develop – such as infections.
 If you have your dental handpieces regularly maintained, you will face far fewer dangers – to yourself, your patients, and your practice.

 There are many different signs that indicate that dangers may be near.
 These include the following:

 - Wobbly pieces